-The 2016 Fort Hays State University poll finds strong public support for criminal justice reform, across all demographic and political groups.
+The 2016 Fort Hays State University poll finds strong public support for improving our criminal justice system across all demographic and political groups.
 A full 93% of Kansans say it is somewhat or very important to make changes to the criminal justice system in Kansas.